ansible/ansible-sign/README.md

 might change as time goes on.
 CLI commands should be considered stable within major verions (the `X` of version `X.Y.Z`).

-Documentation can be found [here](https://ansible.github.io/ansible-sign/) including a [rundown/tutorial](https://ansible.github.io/ansible-sign/rundown.html) explaining how to use the CLI for basic project signing and verification.
+Documentation can be found on [ansible-sign.readthedocs.io](https://ansible-sign.readthedocs.io/en/latest/) including a [rundown/tutorial](https://ansible.github.io/ansible-sign/rundown.html) explaining how to use the CLI for basic project signing and verification.